Non-Employer Group vs Individual Health Insurance: A Comprehensive Guide

 Potential Drawbacks to Be Aware Of

-- Medical Underwriting: Applicants may need to undergo medical underwriting, and pre-existing conditions could affect coverage and premiums.
+- Medical Underwriting: Applicants may need to undergo medical tests, especially if they are older or have pre-existing conditions.

 Ideal Candidates for Individual Health Cover